engineering-collaboration/book/docs/book/anatomy-of-a-code-change/tbd.md

 ### Release branches (optional)

 Release branches within the context of TBD do not refer to a single parallel branch that releases are merged into.
 A release branch is a reference to a commit within the main branch.
-We discuss release branches in details in [Release Mechanisms]().
+We discuss release branches in detail in [Release Mechanisms]().

 While development branches are expected to merge back to main, a release branch is never merged and is expected to be eventually abandoned and marked as stale.